hungnguyen101/spring-selenium-public/docs/Execute tests.md

 3. Click the Run button
 4. If you are running your tests in a remote server or StackBrowser, change `spring.profiles.active=grid,stg`

 ## III.
-Run test in Jenkins using Maven command
+Execute tests in Jenkins using Maven command
 1. Run test in local machine
 ```shell
 mvn clean test -Dspring.profiles.active=qa -Dbrowser=chrome